pucheng-tan/WordFlow-wiki/Test-Plan-and-Code-Convention/Test-Plan.md

 1. Black Box Testing:

-We will use black box testing to test data and the UI layer.
+We will use black-box testing to test the data and the UI layer.
 Classes in the data layer contain many functions which are defined by the third-party database.
-We cannot see the code inside those methods so we’d better test the performance of them through black box testing.
-It’s also hard to test modules in the UI layer by generating test cases directly from the code being tested, so we will make use of black box testing for UI layer as well.
+We cannot see the code inside those functions so we’d better test the performance of them through black-box testing.
+It’s also hard to test modules in the UI layer by generating test cases directly from the code being tested, so we will make use of black-box testing for the UI layer as well.

 We will have different strategies for different types of parameters:
-  - Numeric parameters: zero, positive, negative, integer, floating point
+  - Numeric parameters: zero, positive, negative, integer, floating-point
   - String parameters: non-empty strings, empty strings
   - List parameters: non-empty, empty, some entries are unqualified

 2. White Box Testing:

-We will use white box testing to test the logic layer.
-The logic layer contains most of the logic and arithmetic operations in our whole system, which are easy to be tested by generating test cases based on the code.
+We will use white-box testing to test the logic layer.
+The classes in the logic layer will be made up of lots of 'if' and 'while' statements.
+We do want to cover all the boundary situations of those 'if' and 'while' statements, so we choose white-box testing to test the logic layer.

-In white box testing, we need to force the execution of
+In white-box testing, we need to force the execution of
   - certain lines of code
   - certain paths through the code
   - certain blocks of the code